 - Bread flour is the key ingredient to super-soft, perfectly-chewy, fluffy cinnamon rolls.
 I also like to add a bit of whole wheat flour to the mix for the slightly richer flavor it contributes, but that's optional.
 If preferred, you can replace the whole wheat flour with additional bread flour or all-purpose flour.

 - I've always used instant yeast for this recipe.
-If you prefer to use active yeast, it should work fine with a 1:1 swap, but I'd recommend proofing it with a portion of the milk and sugar rather than adding it directly to the dry ingredients.
+If you prefer to use active yeast, it should work fine with a 1:1 swap, but I'd recommend proofing it with a portion of the warm milk and sugar rather than adding it directly to the dry ingredients.
 The milk should be cooled to 105º-110ºF for active yeast.

 - Light and dark brown sugar are interchangeable here.
 Use whichever you have.

 - Use full-fat, brick-style cream cheese for your frosting, always!!
-If you're going to make the best raisin cinnamon rolls, you'll want to make sure you're icing them with a perfectly thick and tangy cream cheese frosting.
+If you're going to make the best cinnamon raisin rolls, you'll want to make sure you're icing them with a perfectly thick and tangy cream cheese frosting.
 You'll need the good stuff to make that happen.

-How to make raisin cinnamon rolls
+How to make cinnamon raisin rolls

 Make the dough: